divanov11/Django-Course/README.md

 # DevSearch
-Sourcode and Resources for Django 2021 Course
+Source code and Resources for Django 2021 Course.

 See the full course here: https://dennisivy.teachable.com/p/django-beginners-course